Biruh-21/I-am-trying/README.md

 # Instagram downloader
 Instagram user's photos and videos downloader.
 Download all media files from any public username.
-Working 2021.

 LIMITS: